 All that’s left to do at this point is to peel the stickers off the backing and apply them where ever you want!
 I used mine to decorate some new notebooks and personalize my kids’ waterbottles.

 Printable vinyl is kind of perfect for making cute labels for all of your kids’ stuff, don’t you think?
-Because printable vinyl decals have a permanent adhesive, they can stand up to washing well.
+Because printable vinyl stickers have a permanent adhesive, they can stand up to washing well.
 Hand washing is recommended, however, to keep the decals looking good as long as possible.

 And now you know how to print on vinyl!
 What do you guys think?
 Have you used printable vinyl before?
-What kinds of DIY vinyl decals are you going to make?
+What kinds of DIY vinyl stickers are you going to make?
 Tell me all about it in the comments, and let me know if you have any questions there too. 🙂

 Check out more vinyl ideas here: